h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

 ``"Rebalancing train dataset into 145 chunks."``

 .. warning::
-    If the logs show that rebalancing has occurred, you will not be able to reproduce the model.
+    If the logs show that rebalancing has occurred, use ``auto_rebalance = False``, which switches off rebalance but can significantly increase training time.

 How do I reproduce a model where model training was not triggered from the leader node?
 #######################################################################################